 One clue Robert had that he might be part of this mystery was the fact that the stranger had several gold teeth.
 Even in this old gold mining town, no-one chose to put gold they found into their teeth.
+His name was

-Jake, the stranger, wanted to know all about the shaft Robert was re-opening at the Rose of England mine.
-Jake spoke with a slight accent which Robert could not put his finger on.
-He did not seem prepared to give much information about himself, all conversation centred on Robert and his knowledge of gold mining.
-With no other possibilities coming to hand, Robert thought of a way to get Jake to open up.
+Craig and he wanted to know all about the shaft Robert was re-opening at the Rose of England mine.
+Craig spoke with a slight accent which Robert could not really put his finger on.
+He did not seem prepared to give much information about himself, all conversation centered on Robert and his knowledge of gold mining.

+With no other possibilities coming to hand, Robert applied the tried and tested method to get Craig to open up.
 Back in the 1870's heyday, locals developed a potent moonshine brew called Hawthorne Herbal Tonic, guaranteed to cure whatever was ailing you.
-Robert had grown up with this brew and he was pretty immune to it.
-It was now being produced by an enterprising blow-in (someone who was not born in the town, even if they had lived there for decades) and marketed in a copy of one of the old bottles with a fancy label.
-Robert decided to introduce Jake to the infamous overproof drop and see if this would loosen his tongue.
+Robert had grown up with this brew and knew its potency and had found a way to be immune to lethal effect.
+He pretended to drink it, but actually threw it on the wood heap.
+It was now being produced by an enterprising blow in (someone who was not born in the town, even if they had lived there for decades) and marketed in a copy of one of the old bottles with a fancy label.
+Robert decided to introduce Craig to the infamous over proof drop and see if this would loosen his tongue.

-Jake was keen to try the local drop, and all was going well as he downed glass after glass of the sickly sweet liquid and his conversation started to ramble from one topic to another.
-Just when Robert thought he was going to let his guard down, the pub door opened and in walked a tall thin man dressed in a black suit and a black shirt with a fulllength overcoat and vellow tie and patent leather shoes.
+Craig was keen to try the local drop, and all was going well as he downed glass after glass of the sickly sweet liquid and his conversation started to ramble from one topic to another.
+Just when Robert thought he was going to let his guard down, he slumped into a chair in the corner of the pub unconscious.

+The pub door opened and in swaggered a tall thin man dressed in a black suit and a black shirt with full length overcoat and yellow tie and patent leather shoes.
 He wore a black broad rim hat that made him look like a Gestapo officer.
-There was an audible gasp in the front bar of the pub and then it fell as silent as the church on a Sunday morning just before the service started.
-The patrons looked at each in disbelief as he fronted the bar and asked the barmaid Noelene for "a bottle of this establishments finest Champagne".
-Now there was only one type of champagne that was sold in the pub and that was because some years ago the pub had been hired out for an enormous wedding; so the publican had ordered all the food and wine for the wedding including the champagne, but the wedding never happened, so now a bottle of "vintage" champagne was being sold to the tall stranger.
+There was an audible gasp in the front-bar; it then fell as silent as the church hall on a Sunday morning just before the service started.
+The patrons looked at each in disbelief; He fronted the bar an asked the barmaid - Thelma for "a bottle of this establishments finest Champagne".
+Now there was only one type of champagne sold in the pub; that was because some years ago the pub had been hired out for an enormous wedding; so the publican had ordered all the food and wine for the wedding including the champagne, but the wedding never happened, so now vintage champagne was being sold to the tall foreigner.

 He took his bottle and two glasses and proceeded into the "ladies lounge", a large room set aside for the exclusive use of the womenfolk, a hangover from earlier days when ladies where not permitted in the front bars.
-It was considered too rough and too much cursing and foul language for the delicate decorum required by ladies.
+It was considered too rough and too much cursing and foul language for the delicate decorum required by a lady.
 In most ladies lounges there would be a window that connected the lounge to the main bar.
 This window was always shut.
 To obtain service, a gentile tap on the frosted glass and the barman or barmaid would attend, making sure to close the window at the end of each transaction.